Xiaomi-mimc/operation-manual/README.english.md

 ######  Android app:

     Implement MIMCTokenFetcher:
-    Access AppProxyService, obtain the [Xiaomi TokenService raw data] from the results returned by the AppProxyService
+      Access AppProxyService, get [raw result from Xiaomi TokenService] from the result returned by the AppProxyService

 ###### iOS app:

     Initialize NSMutableURLRequest：
       SDK call NSMutableURLRequest, asynchronous access AppProxyService
     Implement delegate parseTokenDelegate:
-        Resolve NSMutableURLRequest results to ontain [Xiaomi TokenService raw data]
+      Resolve NSMutableURLRequest results to get [raw result from Xiaomi TokenService]

 ###### Web:

     Initialize: function fetchMIMCToken():
-       Access AppProxyService, obtain the [Xiaomi TokenService raw data] from the results returned by the AppProxyService
+      Access AppProxyService, get [raw result from Xiaomi TokenService] from the result returned by the AppProxyService

 #### AppProxyService (implemented by app developer) needs to perform the following functions:

        1. Store appid/appKey/appSecret (appKey/appSecret should not be stored on the client side to prevent leaks)
        2. Verification of users within the app system
        3. Call Xiaomi TokenService, and return the [Xiaomi TokenService raw data] to the client

 #### The AppProxyService access to the Xiaomi TokenService is as follows: